A mature couple smiles as they dance cheek-to-cheek at home.

 The U.S. Preventive Services Task Force (USPSTF) recommends annual screening for lung cancer with low-dose computed tomography (LDCT) in adults who meet all of the following criteria:

-• Current smoker or quit smoking in the last 15 years
+• You currently smoke or quick within the last 15 years

 • No signs or symptoms of lung cancer, such as shortness of breath, coughing up blood unexplained fevers, chills, or weight loss (a doctor can determine if another condition is causing these symptoms)